andyburdick72/lego_inventory/README.md

-<file name=0 path=/Users/andyburdick/Code/GitHub/andyburdick72/lego_inventory/README.md># LEGO Inventory Management System
+# LEGO Inventory Management System

 A SQLite-backed inventory management system for LEGO parts and sets.
 Uses [Rebrickable](https://rebrickable.com/api/) as the canonical source and supports importing inventory from Instabrick/BrickLink XML exports.